Project Structure and Settings

 This file contains:

-column: hourly outdoor temperature in °C for the case study location
+timecolumn: hourly datetime format (usually 8760 entries per year)T_outcolumn: hourly outdoor temperature in °C for the case study location

 Used to generate time-dependent occupancy and heating profiles.

-Tip: Data can be sourced from Renewables Ninja [Renewables.ninja]..
+Tip: Data can be sourced from Renewables Ninja [Renewables.ninja].

 Solar Gain